Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Objectives Critical assessment of empirical and experimental studies/impact analyses in the field of health and environmental economics

-Prerequisites Good command of English and knowledge of empirical economic research
+Required Prior Knowledge Good command of English and knowledge of empirical economic research

-Formal guidelines Guidelines for scientific writing: https://www.ihe.uni-hannover.de/en/lehre/translate-to-english-wissenschaftliches-arbeiten
+Formal Requirements and Guidelines Guidelines for scientific writing: https://www.ihe.uni-hannover.de/en/lehre/translate-to-english-wissenschaftliches-arbeiten

-General literature
+General Literature

 Graff Zivin, J., & Neidell, M. (2013).
 Environment, health, and human capital.
 Journal of Economic Literature, 51(3), 689-730.